knowledgepixels/nanopub-space/README.md

 ## Software

-To be developed in this project:
+To be developed:

-- [Nanopub Registry](https://github.com/knowledgepixels/nanopub-registry) (MIT license): design available
+- [Nanopub Registry](https://github.com/knowledgepixels/nanopub-registry) (MIT license); design is available; this implements the publishing/lookup services of the Knowledge Space vision above
 - Nanopub◀-▶ActivityPub (MIT license)

 To be used: